nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 summary: "FHIR&reg; resource Immunization"
 ---

-## What is an immunisation?
+## What is immunisation?

+Immunisation, is the process by which an individual's immune system becomes fortified against an agent (known as the immunogen).

+When this system is exposed to molecules that are foreign to the body, called non-self, it will orchestrate an immune response, and it will also develop the ability to quickly respond to a subsequent encounter because of immunological memory.
+This is a function of the adaptive immune system.
+Therefore, by exposing an animal to an immunogen in a controlled way, its body can learn to protect itself: this is called active immunisation.

+## What is a vaccination?

+Vaccination is the administration of a vaccine to help the immune system develop protection from a disease.
+Vaccines contain a microorganism or virus in a weakened or killed state, or proteins or toxins from the organism.
+In stimulating the body's adaptive immunity, they help prevent sickness from an infectious disease.
+When a sufficiently large percentage of a population has been vaccinated, herd immunity results.
+The effectiveness of vaccination has been widely studied and verified.[1][2][3]
+Vaccination is the most effective method of preventing infectious diseases;[4] widespread immunity due to vaccination is largely responsible for the worldwide eradication of smallpox and the elimination of diseases such as polio and tetanus from much of the world.

+## What immunisation data is GP Connect sending

-An immunisation is the event of a patient being administered a vaccination.
+In GP Connect what is sent in the immunization resource is the event of a patient being administered a vaccination.
 This may be a contemporaneous record by the clinician administering the vaccination (or by another member of the practice staff recording the event directly on behalf of the clinician) or it may be a record of an immunisation administered elsewhere as reported to the registered GP practice by the patient, a carer, guardian or other representative of the patient or another healthcare provider.

-Immunisation may be given as part of a scheduled programme of immunisations such as childhood immunisations, seasonal influenza vaccination or in response to specific circumstances (for example, prior to travel, disease outbreak or occupational risk).
+A record of an immunisation may be created as part of a scheduled programme of immunisations such as childhood immunisations, seasonal influenza vaccination or in response to specific circumstances (for example, prior to travel, disease outbreak or occupational risk).

 ## Using the procedure code